garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloud-sql.md

 ### Step 1: Accessing Cloud SQL Instance from a DevBox

-1. Go to **Cloud SQL > Instances** and copy the Internal IP Address of the instance.
+1. Go to **Cloud SQL > Instances** and note down the Internal IP Address of the instance.

 ![image](../../../.gitbook/assets/gcp-cloudsql-creation.png)